Healthy Homes Assessment Porirua

 Draught Stopping Porirua

-Draughts are a major cause of low temperatures inside houses.
-A draughty house is more expensive to heat, resulting in wasted energy and increased bills.
+Draughts can lead to less temperature in homes.
+A humid house is more expensive to heat, resulting in wasted energy and incurring higher costs.

 What are the most unreasonable gaps or holes?

-There is no require to block gaps or holes that are part of the construction.
-For example, tiny gaps around doors and windows could be necessary to allow for the movement of the structure as the house is heated and cools to allow them to be closed and opened rather than securing.
-We will test all doors and windows as part of our Healthy Homes assessment of your rental property.
+You don’t require to block gaps or holes which are part of the building.
+For instance, small gaps around doors and windows might be necessary to allow movement of the structure as the house is heated and cools to allow them to be shut and opened, rather than securing.
+We will test the windows and doors as part of your Healthy Homes assessment of your rental property.

 Get the complete information of the Healthy Homes draught stopping requirements.